LIMUNIMI/ASMD/README.md

 ## Generate misaligned data

-If you want, you can generate misaligned data by rerunning `conversion_gt` script.
-First, after having created the ground-truth, run `alignment_stats`, which collects data about the script with real non-aligned scores and saves stats in a pickled file in this directory.
+If you want, you can generate misaligned data.
+First, after having created the ground-truth, run `alignment_stats`, which collects data about the datasets with real non-aligned scores and saves stats in a pickled file in this directory.
 Then, run `conversion_gt` again: it will load the pickled file and will generate misaligned data by using the same deviation distribution of the available non-aligned data.

 Note that misaligned data should be annotated as `2` in the `ground_truth` value of the dataset description (see [datasets.json](#datasetsjson) ), otherwise no